frozenpandaman/splatnet2statink/README.md

 ## Usage
 ```
-python splatnet2statink.py [-i /path/to/results.json]
+python splatnet2statink.py [-i path/to/results.json] [-p]
 ```

-If no input file is provided, the JSON is pulled from [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results), given your cookie.
+If no input file (`-i`) is provided, the JSON is pulled from [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results), given your cookie.

+The `-p` flag supresses uploading the battle number as a private note.

 ## Working features
 - [x] Lobby/Mode